BigPolarBear1/factorization/README.md

 We can also add smooth candidates generated with zx^2-N to the linear algebra step... its still congruent mod N. It really doesn't matter.
 I should try sieving both zx^2+N and zx^2-N tomorrow...  just in case there is something there we can leverage to finish faster.

+Aha.

+So if N=4387

+33^2+4387 = 5476  lets say we find this by sieving... now if we know the factorization of 33, we can use that as modulus and try to sieve for zx^2-4387 = 0 mod 33 where we construct zx from the smooth candidate we found.
+And we might find 74^2-4387 = 1089

+Actually, that intuitively makes more sense.
+Let me try it tomorrow.
+Thats one hour of coding makes.
+I will need to create a split again for the linear algebra step since we'll need to find a square for the left and right side.
+It just makes the most sense... hmm.
+I just got to try it.. it might just yield squares faster..
+I wont know for sure until I try it.
+Maybe it will work like shit... but I cant risk not trying it and potentially missing something huge.
+It does make intuitive sense...

+Like... it makes so much intuitive sense...
+I am internally cursing myself.
+This is literally what Ive been talking about in my paper for 3 years.
+Why just sieve one side when I can set it up like this....  ergh.
+What if... what if....  fuck it, time to get to work tomorrow.
+I can definitely check this in one day tomorrow.
+Easy.